cosmob3/cpnt262-group-project/README.md

 - N.E.W.B (Based off the first letters of all our names)
 - N WEB (try and incorporate an N somewhere)

-## Attributions

-## TODO

-- What will this website be around
-  - answer
-- Content Needed
-- Style that we will follow for our pages
-- Code Structure
-- Plugins and Modules?

 ## Nuxt TODO

-- Use reusable components
+- X Use reusable components
-- templates use of:
+- X templates use of:
-  - props
+  - X props
-  - slots
+  - X slots
   - looping
-  - etc.
+  - X etc.
 - Script
-  - script syntax uses one of the valid forms consistently
+  - X script syntax uses one of the valid forms consistently
   - computed used when needed
-  - logic kept in script tags
+  - X logic kept in script tags
-  - async functions used to pull data from CMS
+  - X async functions used to pull data from CMS

 ## Backend and Configuration

-- Configuration (making sure it all works)
+- X Configuration (making sure it all works)

   - Nuxt
   - Modules